-Stalemate: UPS, Teamsters contract talks break down with each side blaming the other
+UPS, Teamsters contract talks break down with each side blaming the other

 “We have not walked away, and the union has a responsibility to remain at the table,” the Atlanta company said in a prepared statement.

 Whichever the case, talks are at a stalemate with the end of the contract — midnight on July 31 — rapidly approaching.
-Teamster-represented UPS workers voted for a strike authorization last month and union chief Sean O’Brien, said last week that a strike was imminent.
+Teamster-represented UPS workers voted for a strike authorization last month and union chief Sean O’Brien said last week that a strike was imminent.

+The Teamsters say any tentative agreement would need to be endorsed by its national committee before being disseminated and voted on by membership.
+The union has said it will not negotiate past the expiration of the current contract.

-Shares of United Parcel Service Inc. slid more than 2% in early trading, while shares in rival FedEx rose slightly.
+Shares of UPS fell almost 2%.
+Shares in rival FedEx rose slightly.

 The Teamsters represent more than half of the company’s workforce in the largest private-sector contract in North America.
-If a strike occurs, it would be the first since a 15-day walkout by 185,000 workers crippled the company a quarter century ago.
+If a strike occurs, it would be the first since a 15-day walkout by 185,000 workers hampered the company a quarter century ago.

 UPS has grown vastly since then and become even more integral piece of the U.S. economy, with consumers relying on swift delivery of most essential home items.
 Small businesses who rely on UPS could also be left looking for alternative shipping options if the company’s remaining workforce wasn’t able to meet demand during a strike.